Advertiser Disclosure

 The U.S. Capitol Building is one of the most instantly recognizable and symbolically important buildings in the world.
 It is the home of the U.S. Congress and the seat of the legislative branch.

-Covering over 1.5 million square feet and made up of 600 different rooms and offices and mile upon mile of corridors, it is a pretty impressive building in which to hold the heart of the nation.
+Covering over 1.5 million square feet, with 600 different rooms and offices and mile upon mile of corridors, it is an impressive building holding the heart of the nation.

-Tours are free of charge and advance reservations are recommended, but there are some same-day passes available at the Information Desk.
-Tours run from 8.30 a.m. to 4.30 p.m., Monday to Saturday, except for Thanksgiving, Christmas, New Year’s Day and Inauguration Day.
+Tours are free of charge, and advance reservations are recommended, but some same-day passes are available at the information desk.
+Tours run from 8.30 a.m. to 4.30 p.m.
+Monday through Saturday, except for Thanksgiving, Christmas, New Year’s Day, and Inauguration Day.

 Supreme Court of the United States